JohnFLand/Rule-Logging-and-State-Checker/README.md

 ## Private Boolean (RM/BC Table)

-Click any **Private Bool** cell to toggle a rule's Private Boolean between TRUE and false.
+Click any **Private Bool** cell to toggle a rule's Private Boolean between TRUE and FALSE.
+TRUE is displayed in bold blue; FALSE in grey.
+Cells showing **—** mean the PB state could not be read and are not clickable.

 The toggle calls `RMUtils.sendAction()` via this app's local OAuth endpoint, targeting RM 5.0 rules.
-Cells showing **—** mean the PB state could not be read and such cells are not clickable.

 OAuth is enabled automatically on first install — no manual setup required.
 If the PB toggle ever shows inactive, re-open the app to retry; if it still fails, enable OAuth manually via the three-dot menu in Apps Code, then re-open.
 The token persists across hub reboots and app updates.